ahmedlay12/Operating-Systems-Journal/week7.md

 Reflection

+Log analysis in this week validates the effectiveness of SSH hardening and Fail2Ban controls implemented in Weeks 4 and 5.
 Regular log monitoring provides visibility into system activity and strengthens incident detection capabilities.
 By analysing authentication logs, Fail2Ban activity, and system journal entries, potential security threats can be identified early, reducing response time and limiting impact.
 This week reinforces the importance of logs as both a preventative and investigative security control.